Browns enter NFL draft as outsiders without 1st-round pick

-CLEVELAND — John Dorsey’s patience is about to be tested like never before.
+CLEVELAND — John Dorsey’s patience is about to be tested as if never before.

-After having the No. 1 overall pick in each of the past two NFL drafts, the Browns’ industrious general manager will begin this year’s as a spectator.
+After having the No. 1 overall pick in each of the past two NFL drafts, the Browns — and their industrious general manager — will begin this year’s as spectators.

 Dorsey, who has spent the past 16 months overhauling Cleveland’s roster and reawakening “the sleeping giant” as he likes to call the Browns, doesn’t currently have a first-round pick after trading it to the New York Giants in the stunning mega-deal for superstar wide receiver Odell Beckham Jr.